-The High Efficiency Particulate Air, or HEPA, filter, was designed to protect scientists from radiation as they built an atomic bomb during World War II.
+The High Efficiency Particulate Air, or HEPA, filter, was created to shield scientists from radiation as they built an atomic bomb during World War II.
 Today these filters are regularly used in hospitals, science labs and even homes.

 These filters have a MERV rating of 1721, depending on the model.
 This rating demonstrates how successfully a filter can remove pollutants from the air.

-Because of their high-efficiency filtration abilities, HEPA filters are thick and can limit airflow.
-It’s important to ask Neal Harris Service Experts to confirm your heating and cooling system can run with one.
+Because of their high-efficiency filtration capabilities, HEPA filters are thick and can limit airflow.
+It’s important to check with Neal Harris Service Experts to confirm your heating and cooling system can work with one.

 Media air cleaners are denser than basic air filters.
 They’re often four to five times wider—or more.
-This barrier mounts tightly against your HVAC unit.
+This barrier mounts snugly against your HVAC unit.

 Because its functional surface is usually around 10 inches, media filters are able to trap about 95 percent of particulates.